 People are so busy cleaning that nobody is building anything new and this carpenter can take the day off.
 Basho gives Life to him through the Lightness of his view.
 Can you see him there, doing at home what he usually does at work -- he smiles to himself.

-In his final year, just before he left on his final journey, Basho defined Lightness to his followers in Edo.
+Also this year, just before he left on his final journey, Basho defined Lightness to his followers in Edo.

 Those who love Western poetry may find Basho’s poems of Lightness so simple and childlike, so lightweight, they feel like nothing, yet they are alive and life-giving, so they please the young and childlike:

-Kyorai tells how in Nagoya Basho defended his new style of Lightness against followers accustomed to more traditional poetry:
+Kyorai tells how in Nagoya, Basho defended his new style of Lightness against followers accustomed to more traditional poetry:

 Only this, apply your heart to what children do.